negRhlk/PRML/README.md

 In this repository, various machine learning algorithms in 「Pattern Recognition and Machine Learning」without using machine learning packages such as `scikit-learn`.

 All the algorithms are implemeted in the directory `prml`.
 In `short_notebook` directory, I use `prml` package (which I make myself).
-This notebooks are short-version, so this is useful when you want to see how these algorithms work.
+This notebooks are short-version, so this is useful when you want to see how these algorithms work. <br>

 However, many people must want to know how these algorithms are implemented.
 These notebooks in `notebook` directory meet this need.
 In `notebook`, nothing of `prml` is used.
 All algorithms are implemented in almost the same way as `prml`.
 You can write and modify the code in jupyter notebook.

 **Notebooks**